hack4faith/james/README.md

 **Content Is Free To All:** Subject to the [Creative Commons License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

-The challenge-based hack format is certainly free for all to use, but **#Hack4Faith** and **#YourFaith2Action** studies/content created according to this format are intended to be open source, *not to be* monetized in any way, and should only make use of free web-based Bible study resources to be available to all.
+The challenge/discussion-based hack format is certainly free for all to use, but **#Hack4Faith** and **#YourFaith2Action** studies/content created according to this format are intended to be open source, *not to be* monetized in any way, and should only make use of free web-based Bible study resources to be available to all.
 God's Word is free -- and the Holy Spirit teaches us without cost because Jesus paid the price for His tutelage.
 Jesus said in Matthew 10:8, *"…Freely you have received; freely give."* **#Hack4Faith** and **#YourFaith2Action** are heart-aligned with these words.

 **Contributing Faith Hackers:**